Background

 \(F_I\) and \(F_{II}\) are user-specified scalar and indexed expressions corresponding to one-time and momentary costs, \(\mathcal{T}_s\) are time horizons for scenarios \(s\) in from the set \(\mathcal{S}\), with corresponding probabilities \(w_s\).

-The constraints for the OP are automatically generated from the system model, i.e., all scalar relational expressions are taken as contraints and all indexed relational expressions are taken as constraints, parametrized by t, and s.
+The constraints for the OP are automatically generated from the system model, i.e., all scalar relational expressions are taken as constraints and all indexed relational expressions are taken as constraints, parametrized by t, and s.

 The dependence of the objective and constraint functions on time and scenario can be expressed in terms of the parameter values, which are user input.
 This data can currently be given only in discrete form, i.e., for a discrete time and scenario.
 The time-steps at which data is available